 - have a permanent bricks and mortar building or site, open to the public seasonally or year-round;

-- be administered in the public interest for the primary purpose of collecting, preserving, documenting, interpreting, exhibiting and disseminating objects, documents and/or specimens of educational and cultural value.
-This includes artistic, scientific (inanimate or live), cultural and historical material;
+- be administered in the public interest for the primary purpose of collecting, preserving, documenting, interpreting, exhibiting and disseminating physical collections and/or intangible cultural heritage;

 - be a museum, art gallery, exhibition centre, botanical garden, zoo, aquarium, planetarium, historical society, historic house, library, archives, preservation project or site, professional cultural association or group which meets the aforementioned requirements;

-- have completed and launched any previous exhibit for which it received investment in an earlier Call for Proposals from the Canadian Heritage Information Network (CHIN), who previously administered the program, or the CMH.
-This applies to investment from both the Community Stories (formerly Community Memories) and Virtual Exhibits investment programs.
+- have completed and launched any previous project for which it received investment from the Virtual Museum of Canada (applies to Community Stories and Virtual Exhibits programs).
 Note: You do not need to have received prior investment from the VMC to submit a proposal.